-4.3 PAYMENT
+SECTION 4.
+PAYMENT

-Expenses allowed by Moda Health are based upon the maximum plan allowance (MPA), which defined in Section 13.
-Depending upon the Plan provisions, cost sharing may apply.
+Expenses allowed by Moda Health are based upon the maximum plan allowance (MPA), which is defined in Section 13.
+Using an out-of-network provider may result in balance billing.

 Out-of-network care is not covered.
 The only exception is emergency care, or when prior authorized by Moda Health.
 For covered services provided out-of-network, members may be responsible for any amount over the MPA.